Determining Creditable Grain Products in the CACFP

 Breakfast Cereals Served to Children and Adults

-- Breakfast cereals (includes RTE, instant, and regular hot cereals) must meet the sugar requirement of no more than 6 g of sugar per dry oz of cereal.
+- Breakfast cereals (includes RTE, instant, and regular hot cereals) must meet the sugar standard of no more than 6 g of total sugars per dry oz of cereal.

 - Breakfast cereals must either have a whole grain, enriched grain, bran, or germ as the first ingredient or be fortified.